-“Ending the Silence” is a program to lessen stigma and raise awareness about mental illness among teenagers.
-The 50-minute program uses a video and personal stories of presenters with lived experience of mental illness, and is typically presented in the freshman/sophomore classes during the mental health portion of the curriculum.
+“Ending the Silence” is a program to lessen stigma and raise awareness about mental health conditions among teenagers.
+The 50-minute program uses a powerpoint and personal stories of presenters with lived experience of a mental health condition, and is typically presented in the freshman/sophomore classes during the mental health portion of the curriculum.

-NAMI Stanislaus presents this class to consumers with a team of at least two trained peers who can help consumers deal with their illness and maintain their recovery.
-It runs for 10 weeks.
+NAMI Stanislaus presents this 8 week class to consumers with a team of at least two trained peers who can help consumers deal with their illness and maintain their recovery:

 In Our Own Voice (IOOV) (pdf download)

-The IOOV presentation demonstrates how individuals with severe mental illness experience recovery.
+The IOOV presentation demonstrates how individuals with severe mental health conditions experience recovery.
 Each program presenter has been through training to translate the story of his or her own struggles and successes.
-It is a powerful anti-stigma tool that can change hearts, minds and attitudes about mental illness.
+It is a powerful anti-stigma tool that can change hearts, minds and attitudes about mental health conditions.
 It is a 60-minute presentation, which also uses a DVD of other people in recovery.

 NAMI offers several support groups for family members and consumers each month.
-Call the NAMI office (209) 558-4555 for times and dates.
+Look under our support groups or call the NAMI office (209) 558-4555 or Dar (209) 656-8855 for times and dates.

 The Presentation for Professionals is a 60-Minute presentation designed to provide a brief introduction to the topics of mental health, mental health conditions, stigma, how to reduce stigma, and create a more accepting and inclusive environment.